Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 - notify the Australian Embassy in Riyadh or the Consular Emergency Centre.

-To replace a lost or stolen passport, you'll need to go to the Australian Embassy in Riyadh.
+To replace a lost or stolen passport, you'll need to complete a full application form and provide original photographs to Australian Embassy in Riyadh.
+You may need to travel to the Embassy.

-You'll need to get special approval from local authorities to travel to Riyadh.
+Local authorities may need to approve your travel to Riyadh without a passport.
 The Australian Embassy in Riyadh is unable to help you get this approval.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.